liefery-it-legacy/blog/_posts/2017-10-19-times-in-rails-5.md

 # => Time
 ```

 This looks weird.
 Why does the `opening_time` have such an strange date?
-And why is it a string?
 Why is its return value so different from `sale_start_at`?
 Let's double check Postgres before we make any assumptions:

 ```sql
 SELECT sale_start_at FROM corn_stores WHERE id = 1;